We prepare baccalaureate nurses who are workforce ready, with a strong emphasis on cultural competence.

 - Be competent in critical thinking, communication and performing holistic assessments on individuals, families and communities.

-- Develop specific skills and strategies for serving Native American patients and rural populations.
+- Develop specific skills and strategies for serving American Indian patients and rural populations.

 - Hold core knowledge in health promotion, risk reduction, disease prevention, illness and disease management, ethics and health care systems and policy.